MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

 1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to create AD DS user accounts that will be synchronized to the Azure AD tenant used in this lab (replace both `<password>` placeholders with random, complex passwords):

-   > **Note**: Ensure that you remember the password you used.
-You will need it later in this and subsequent labs.
+   > **Note**: Ensure that you record the passwords used.
+You will need them later in this and subsequent labs.

    ```powershell
    $ouName = 'ToSync'